saisrikantta/Tables/README.md

 # Setup Instructions

-Clone the github repository to your local machine.
+Clone this repository to your local machine.
 Make sure you have node.js installed.
 Navigate to the working directory and run the following scripts in the given order.